Wyoming Wildcat

-Wyoming Wildcat is a 1941 American Western film directed by George Sherman and written by Bennett Cohen and Anthony Coldeway.
+Wyoming Wildcat is a 1941 American western film directed by George Sherman and written by Bennett Cohen and Anthony Coldeway.
 The film stars Don "Red" Barry, Julie Duncan, Frank M. Thomas, Syd Saylor, Dick Botiller and Edmund Cobb.
 The film was released on January 6, 1941, by Republic Pictures.

 Plot

-Soldier Bill Gannon returns to Wyoming after being released from service in the Spanish-American war, however when he gets there, he discovers that his father has turned into an outlaw due to the dishonesty and bad faith of others.
-His father still cares for him, and does not want him to be involved in the bandit life, so pushes him away.
-Bill moves somewhere else and gets a job has a guard on a stagecoach route, too bad it's the stagecoach his father's gang was about to steal.
+Soldier Bill Gannon returns to Wyoming, after being released from service in the Spanish-American war.
+However, when he gets there, he discovers that his father has turned into an outlaw, due to the dishonesty and bad faith of others.
+His father still cares for him and does not want him to be involved in the bandit life; so, he pushes his son away.
+Bill moves somewhere else and gets a job, as a guard on a stagecoach route.
+Too bad it's the stagecoach his father's gang was about to steal.